 The Illinois Biodiesel Initiative met with staff to discuss their plans for the near future.
 They will be working with Housing Dining Services to create and sell soap from the byproduct of their biodiesel production.

 You are here

-Support the Illinois Biodiesel Initiative (In Progress)
+Support the Illinois Biodiesel Initiative (Ongoing)

 Founded in the spring semester of 2006, Illinois Biodiesel Initiative first and foremost serves to produce and provide biodiesel to the University of Illinois at Urbana Champaign’s Garage and Carpool services using waste vegetable oil from the University dining halls.
 Currently we operate out of the Illinois Sustainable Technology Center, which we lovingly call ISTC.